 Established in partnership between Amnesty International and Ghent University, the Amnesty International Chair honors individuals who have made an exceptional contribution to the advancement of human rights around the world.

 Each year, the Chair is awarded to a prominent advocate, scholar, or public figure whose work exemplifies courage, integrity, and impact in the defense of human dignity and freedom.
 In recognition of their efforts, the laureate is invited to Ghent University to share their insights and experiences with both the academic community and the wider public.
+As part of the Chair, the laureate delivers a public lecture on a human rights issue of global relevance.
+In addition, the laureate engages directly with students and researchers through a series of guest lectures and seminars, fostering dialogue, critical reflection, and deeper understanding of contemporary human rights challenges.

 Through this collaboration, Amnesty International and Ghent University seek to amplify the voices of those at the forefront of human rights work and to inspire the next generation of global citizens and change-makers.